 ‘That’s good!’ you might think.

 But Fabian’s sensitivity towards cyclists as a driver was – within an ideological and infrastructural environment governed by cars – paralysing.
-Our road system is not set up for motorists to give the level of consideration he wanted to give to cyclists.
+Our road system isn’t set up for motorists to give the level of consideration he wanted to give cyclists.

 “It was a case of ‘hold it, I really can’t negotiate this’.